MakingSense/makingsense.github.io/3-working-with-git/clone-remote-repo.md

 	cd migration-to-git

-It downloads a full copy of the remote repository into the selected folder (.git folder) and also prepare the working tree and configure a _remote_ repo named **origin** where you can fetch other people commits and push yours.
+It downloads a full copy of the remote repository into the selected folder (.git folder), prepare the working tree and also configure a _remote_ repo named **origin** where you can fetch other people commits and push yours.

 If you want to work with more that one remote repository see [configure remotes].